 - Best Papers (i.e., Best empirical paper, Best conceptual paper, Best family business paper, and Best social entrepreneurship paper).
 We choose from a list of papers that the Program Chair provides based on each paper’s (double-blind) conference reviews and recommendations from reviewers.
 In 2020, for these awards, we had at least 3 Research Committee members provide ratings in each of the categories.

 In addition to recognizing research excellence and impact, the committee considers new initiatives to support researchers and promote quality entrepreneurship research.
 Regular initiatives include sponsoring PDW sessions on topics that can enable and advance future research.
 We also summarize and promote award-winning and other selected research papers on the Division’s website and NewsBlast.
 We are always on the lookout for new ideas and other ways to promote research excellence, so please send us your ideas.

-We are also very interested in keeping the committee fresh and vibrant, and therefore look forward to recruiting new members each year.
+We are also very interested in keeping the committee vibrant, devoted, and diverse, and therefore look forward to recruiting new members each year.
 Membership on the Research Committee involves a 3-year commitment.
-Thus, if you have an established record of publishing high-quality entrepreneurship research and journal reviewing experience and are interested in contributing to the Research Committee, please reach out to us at firstname.lastname@example.org.
+Thus, if you have an established record of publishing high-quality entrepreneurship research and journal reviewing experience and are interested in contributing to the Research Committee, please reach out to us through Jeff Pollack (firstname.lastname@example.org).